 🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 Obtain flower that’s been specifically bred to produce high levels of CBD, rather than industrial hemp flowers that aren’t optimized for cannabinoid production.
 While industrial hemp strains produce flowers, most hemp strains have traditionally been developed for food and fiber output, growing plants with long, strong stalks or robust seed output.
+The CBD flowers should be stacked with trichomes and exhibit a robust terpene profile.

 In recent years, medical marijuana strains high in cannabinoid and terpene content have been crossed with industrial hemp cultivars to create plants that test low in THC and high in CBD and terpenes.
 The flowers from these special strains, sometimes referred to as medicinal hemp, are legal to buy, sell, and consume in all 50 states under the Federal 2018 Farm Bill.